National Quality Standard (NQS) - Quality Area 6: Collaborative partnerships with families and communities

 Legislative Compliance

-Woodlands Early Learning Centres operate in accordance with all relevant Victorian and national legislation, including but not limited to:
+Woodlands Early Learning Centres operates in full accordance with all relevant Victorian and national legislation.
+Our policies, procedures, and practices are guided by our commitment to fairness, equity, and the rights of every child and family.
+This includes, but is not limited to:

 ✅ Victorian Early Years Learning and Development Framework (VEYLDF)